lanton97/MADDPG-Formation-Control/Info.md

 1 - Acceleration and velocity

-They are changed inside sustom class Scenario(BaseScenario) during the environmnet creation (make_world)
+They are changed inside custom class Scenario(BaseScenario) during the environmnet creation (make_world)

 - accel - Acceleration is used to amplify the inputs standard value is none but later is assigned to a variable called sensitivity initialized as 5